"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Main construction

+The function $f\in \funn(M_1)$ defined by Eq.~\eqref{eq.f}, together with Eqs.~\eqref{eq.q} and~\eqref{eq.y}, is called the \textbf{generalized pullback} of a function $g\in \funn(M_2)$ w.r.t. a canonical relation $\Phi\subset T^*M_1\times (-T^*M_2)$.
+Notation: $f=\Phi^*[g]$\,. \end{lemde} \begin{proof} The fact that $\L\subset T^*M_1$ is Lagrangian actually follows from general theory: the composition of Lagrangian relations, when it is well-defined, is Lagrangian.
+We shall check it directly together with establishing~\eqref{eq.f}.
+On $\Phi$, $p_adx^a- q_idy^i =dS- d(y^iq_i)$ (see~\eqref{eq.relr1.5}).
+By substituting $q_idy^i=dg$, we obtain that on $\L$, $p_adx^a =dg+ dS- d(y^iq_i)$, so $p_adx^a=df$ with $f$ given by~\eqref{eq.f}.
+In particular, $\L$ has the correct dimension, so it is indeed Lagrangian and $\L=\L_f$, as claimed.
+Formulas~\eqref{eq.q} and \eqref{eq.y} follow from the definitions of $\Phi$ and $\L_g$\,.
+We shall see that the construction of $f$ by formulas~\eqref{eq.f},\eqref{eq.q},\eqref{eq.y} does not depend on a choice of coordinates and $f$ is globally defined.
+This requires some further clarifications that will be provided below after considering examples. \end{proof}

 Let us analyze formulas~\eqref{eq.f}, \eqref{eq.q} and \eqref{eq.y} defining together the map $\Phi^*$.
 In order to find the function $f=\Phi^*[g]\in\funn(M_1)$ from~\eqref{eq.f}, one has to solve equation~\eqref{eq.y} so to express $y$ as a function of $x$ and then substitute $y=y(x)$ into~\eqref{eq.q} and~\eqref{eq.f}.
 The function $g\in\funn(M_2)$, the functional argument of the mapping $\Phi^*$, enters the equation for $y$ through the derivative $\lder{g}{y}$.
-Ultimately, the function $g$ appears in~\eqref{eq.f} both explicitly and implicitly through the variables $y$ and $q$.
-To see the whole procedure better, let us consider examples.
+Ultimately, the function $g$ appears in~\eqref{eq.f} both explicitly as $g(y)$ and implicitly through the variables $y$ and $q$.
+To see the whole procedure better, we consider examples (which will also lead us to promised clarifications).

 \begin{example}[image of zero] Let $g=0\in \funn(M_2)$.
 We get $q_i=\lder{g}{y^i}=0$, so

 where we denoted $S_0(x):=S(x,0)$.
 Therefore

 This is a fixed (even) function on $M_1$. \end{example}